mdn/interactive-examples/README.md

 * `fileName` - This is the file name that will be used for the generated live example page
 * `type` - Whether this is a JavaScript or CSS live example page.

+## Browser Support Baseline

+The following is the list of browser/version combination that's supported by the interactive editors.
+For browsers that do not meet the crediteria, we will degrade gracefully to displaying static examples.

+* Firefox - Latest three release versions
+* Chrome - Latest three release versions
+* Opera - Latest two release versions
+* Safari - Latest two release versions
+* Internet Explorer - version 11
+* Edge - Latest released version

 ## Contributing Live Code Examples